-Sights to See in Palermo, Italy
+Sights to see in Palermo, Italy

 Your must-see list of churches should include the Cathedral of Palermo, San Cataldo, St. Francis Assisi, Santa Maria della Catena, and the Palatine Chapel.

 The Palermitans are known to be a lively people, and you can best see how they relax, unwind, and have fun in the piazzas around the city whether you’re going there at daytime or nighttime.

 The Catacombe dei Cappuccini boarders on eerie and scary with its more than 8,000 vast collection of well-dressed catacombs dating as far back as 500 years, but every year, a throng of tourists always visit this place.

 If you’re looking for historical immersion while you’re in Palermo, you need to visit palaces like Zisa and Palazzo dei Normani and museums such as International Marionettes Museum, Tesoro Museum, and the Regional Archaeological Museum.

 Other highlights during a visit to Palermo

-Palermo is not only known for its beautiful sceneries and historical-rich culture, which span centuries, but for one to really experience the Palermitan life, you need to be in the outdoor markets where you can see the hubbub of vendors and peddlers alike selling their wares.
+Palermo is not only known for its beautiful scenery and rich culture, which span centuries, but for one to really experience the Palermitan life, you need to be in the outdoor markets where you can witness the spectacle of vendors and peddlers alike selling their wares.

-Since most locals go here, it’s best that you start your drive earlier by hire car, so you won’t get caught in the traffic and enjoy the postcard perfect sceneries along the way.
+Since most locals go here, it’s best that you start your drive earlier so you won’t get caught in the traffic and enjoy the postcard perfect scenery along the way.